NoCapCbas/portfolio/site/src/content/projects/project-1.md

 - Backend: Golang

-## Outcome

-SavviVerify has successfully created a tool that allows users to verify the validity of email addresses.
+## Things I Learneed building this project

+- How to build a CLI tool in Golang.
+- How to use the `net/smtp` package to send emails.
+- Learned about Domain Verification, MX Record, and SPF Record.

 ## Future Development